Posted 3 May 2020

 A stroke is a medical occurrence in the brain and the effects can be devastating to a person.
 Essentially the blood flow to your brain is obstructed because of a blood clot or broken blood vessel.
 Similarly to a heart attack, the lack of oxygen-rich blood can cause the tissue to die.

-When brain cells start dying because of loss of blood flowing, parts of the brain cause certain areas of the body to change.
+When brain cells start dying because of the loss of blood flow, parts of the brain cause certain areas of the body to change.
 The most common symptoms which are also shown on television include, loss of speech, change in facial expression, and inability to move.
 These adverts shown on TV are to help raise awareness for spotting early symptoms to help reduce further damage.

 History of strokes and why is it called a stroke?

 Medical experts and professionals are now aware of the causes of a stroke which wasn’t always the case.
 A stroke was first identified over 2,400 years ago by a gentleman called Hippocrates (also known as ‘the father of medicine’).
 Originally a stroke was called ‘apoplexy’ which is Greek meaning “struck down by violence”.

 In the 1600s a doctor called Jacob Wepfer then made a discovery which was that disruptions in the blood supply to the brain caused deaths from apoplexy.
 In a proportion of these cases, there were high levels of bleeding in the brain, whereas other arteries were blocked.

 Decades later, medical sciences made further developments regarding the causes, treatment, and symptoms of apoplexy.
 One of the major advances was dividing apoplexy into various categories based on the causes.
 Following this, apoplexy then became known as a stroke and cerebrovascular accident (CVA).